In 2015, Americans spent over $11 billion on teeth whitening, including over $1.4 billion on at-home whitening products (1).

 However, there is no evidence that eating pineapples produces the same effect.

-Your teeth naturally yellow as you age, but there are some things you can do to prevent stains on your teeth.
+While your teeth naturally yellow as you age, some things can help prevent stains on your teeth.

 That doesn't mean you have to completely avoid them, but you should limit the amount of time these substances are in contact with your teeth.